Beate Uhse-Rotermund: Luftwaffe transport pilot

 During the war, stunt piloting became impossible and Beate Uhse was grounded.
 In her small home in Rangsdorf, she felt claustrophobic, so she accepted an offer by the Luftwaffe to work in an aircraft ferrying unit.
-Thus, she was occasionally also able to fly combat aircraft that she otherwise would not be allowed to fly: the Junkers Ju 87 Stuka, the Messerschmitt Bf 109 and 110, the Focke-Wulf Fw 190 and at the end of the war even the Messerschmitt Me 262, the world's first operational jet fighter.
-Although attacked several times by allied aircraft she continued, as she felt that after the war, with this experience, she would be able to have a career as a pilot.
+This meant that she was occasionally able to fly combat aircraft that she would otherwise not be allowed access to: the Junkers Ju 87 Stuka, the Messerschmitt Bf 109 and 110, the Focke-Wulf Fw 190 and at the end of the war even the Messerschmitt Me 262, the world's first operational jet fighter.
+Although attacked several times by allied aircraft she continued to fly, as she felt that after the war, with this experience, she would be able to have a career as a pilot.

 In 1943, her son Klaus was born.
 After the birth, she was permitted to continue flying because she was in a role considered vital to the war effort, and she received permission to hire a nanny.

-In October 1944, she was promoted to the rank of captain and was assigned to Ferry Squadron 1 (Überführungsgeschwader 1) based in Berlin-Staaken.
+In October 1944, she was promoted to the rank of captain and was assigned to Ferry Wing 1 (Überführungsgeschwader 1) based in Berlin-Staaken.

-In 1945, her husband Hans-Jürgen died in an air crash, leaving Beate a 24-year-old widow with a year-old son.
+On 30 May 1944, her husband Hans-Jürgen Uhse died in an air crash, leaving Beate a 24-year-old widow with a year-old son.

 In April 1945, Berlin was surrounded by Soviet forces.
 The commander of Uhse's squadron wanted to move the battalion west.
-Uhse made her way through the ravaged city to her house in Rangsdorf and picked up her son and his nanny, but when she brought them to the airport, her unit had already left, along with her airplane.
-She found a small Siebel Fh 104 plane that did not have a pilot, and while it was being fueled she studied the plane's manual, as she had never flown this type.
+Uhse made her way through the ravaged city to her house in Rangsdorf and picked up her son and his nanny, but when she brought them to the airport, her unit had already left, along with her plane.
+She found a small Siebel Fh 104 plane that did not have a pilot, and while it was being fueled she studied the plane's manual, as she had never flown this type of aircraft.
 With her son and the nanny, together with four other passengers, two of whom were injured, she left embattled Berlin flying northwest, finally landing in Leck in North Friesland.

 There she was captured by British forces.
 After her release, she settled in Flensburg, in what would become West Germany, with her son.

+She later discovered that her parents had been murdered by the Red Army in 1945.